awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

     - Amazon S3 Select doesn't support Parquet output.
 You must specify the output format as CSV or JSON.
     - The maximum uncompressed row group size is 256 MB.
     - You must use the data types specified in the object's schema.
-    - Selecting on a repeated field returns only the last value.
+    - Selecting a repeated field returns only the last value.

-## Object Data Formats
+## Object data formats

 - You can use Amazon S3 Select to query objects that have the following format properties:

     - CSV, JSON, and Parquet - Objects must be in CSV, JSON, or Parquet format.
-    - UTF-8 - UTF-8 is the only encoding type Amazon S3 Select supports.
+    - UTF-8 - UTF-8 - The only encoding type Amazon S3 Select supports.
     - GZIP or BZIP2 - CSV and JSON files can be compressed using GZIP or BZIP2.
 GZIP and BZIP2 are the only compression formats that Amazon S3 Select supports for CSV and JSON files.
 Amazon S3 Select supports columnar compression for Parquet using GZIP or Snappy.
 Amazon S3 Select does not support whole-object compression for Parquet objects.
     - Server-side encryption - Amazon S3 Select supports querying objects that are protected with server-side encryption.
-For objects that are encrypted with customer-provided encryption keys (SSE-C), you must use HTTPS, and you must use the headers that are documented in the GetObject.
+For objects that are encrypted with customer-provided encryption keys (SSE-C), you must use HTTPS, and you must use the headers that are documented in the ``GetObject``.
-     For more information about SSE-C, see Server-Side Encryption (Using Customer-Provided Encryption Keys) in the Amazon Simple Storage Service Developer Guide.
+     For more information about SSE-C, see Server-Side Encryption (Using Customer-Provided Encryption Keys) in the [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).
      For objects that are encrypted with Amazon S3 managed encryption keys (SSE-S3) and customer master keys (CMKs) stored in AWS Key Management Service (SSE-KMS), server-side encryption is handled transparently, so you don't need to specify anything.
-For more information about server-side encryption, including SSE-S3 and SSE-KMS, see Protecting Data Using Server-Side Encryption in the Amazon Simple Storage Service Developer Guide.
+For more information about server-side encryption, including SSE-S3 and SSE-KMS, see Protecting Data Using Server-Side Encryption in the *Amazon Simple Storage Service Developer Guide*.

-##  Running the Code
+##  Running the code

 ### s3-select-object-content/s3-select-object-content.rb

- - This example illustrates how to use the AWS SDK for Ruby to implement the SelectObjectContent api, enabling the retrieval of a subset of data from using simple SQL expressions.
-Streaming the responses as a series of events, instead of returning the full response all at once, there is an added performance benefit of process response messages as they come in.
+ - This example shows how to use the AWS SDK for Ruby to implement the ``SelectObjectContent`` API, enabling the retrieval of a subset of data from using simple SQL expressions.
+When responses are streamed as a series of events, instead of returning the full response all at once, there is an added performance benefit of processing response.
  Events are processed asynchronously, instead of needing to wait for the full response load before processing.

-####Response Elements
+####Response elements

    `HTTP/1.1 200 OK`

- - If the action is successful, the service sends back an HTTP 200 response.
+ - If the action succeeds, the service sends back an HTTP 200 response.